Wu-Hanhan/Wu-Hanhan.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student in the Department of Electrical and Computer Engineering at [George Mason University](https://www.gmu.edu/), advised by [Prof. Weiwen Jiang](https://ece.gmu.edu/profiles/wjiang8).
+I am a second-year PhD student in the Department of Electrical and Computer Engineering at [George Mason University](https://www.gmu.edu/), advised by [Prof. Weiwen Jiang](https://ece.gmu.edu/profiles/wjiang8).
 I received my B.E. in Computer Science and Technology from [Zhejiang University](https://www.zju.edu.cn/english/) in 2022.

 ## Research Interests